 Director of Samba and Afro-Cuban Percussion

 Brian Rice is a highly acclaimed performer, educator, and recording artist and one of the most versatile percussionists in the Bay Area.
-Though best known as a specialist in Brazilian and Cuban music, Brian can be heard playing a multitude of styles and his percussion playing graces over 60 recordings.
+Though best known as a specialist in Brazilian and Cuban music, he can be heard playing a multitude of styles, and his percussion playing graces over sixty recordings.

-Brian received his Bachelor of Music from the Oberlin Conservatory of Music in Percussion Performance and Ethnomusicology, and has been a freelance musician since 1989, founding the bateria Samba Seattle, the Afro-Cuban Folkloric Collective, and traveling to both Cuba and Brazil for musical studies.
-Brian currently performs with Mike Marshall and Choro Famoso, Claudia Villela, Jorge Alabe and Samba Rio, Cascada de Flores, the Berkeley Choro Ensemble and Wake the Dead.
-Brian is an endorser of Latin Percussion instruments.
+Brian Rice received his Bachelor of Music from the Oberlin Conservatory of Music in percussion performance and ethnomusicology, and he has been a freelance musician since 1989, founding the bateria Samba Seattle and the Afro-Cuban Folkloric Collective, and traveling to both Cuba and Brazil for musical studies.
+He currently performs with Mike Marshall and Choro Famoso, Claudia Villela, Jorge Alabe and Samba Rio, Cascada de Flores, the Berkeley Choro Ensemble and Wake the Dead.
+He is an endorser of Latin Percussion instruments.